cessen/tenthash/docs/design_rationale.md

 This does raise the question, however: can you accomplish enough diffusion with fewer than 7 rounds?

 It turns out that you can, depending on how conservative you want to be about quality.
 For example, if you only consider random inputs then 6 rounds is enough to achieve 160 bits of Shannon entropy.
-However, when considering patterned inputs, even the best optimized set of 6-round constants I found couldn't reach even *128 bits* of Shannon entropy.
+However, when considering patterned inputs, even the best optimized set of 6-round constants I found couldn't even reach 128 bits of Shannon entropy.
 So I decided to bump it up to 7 rounds to be on the safe side.

 Admittedly, TentHash is almost certainly being over-conservative here, and it could get a bit of a speed boost if it switched to 6 rounds.
 However, my rationale for 7 rounds is that having a healthy quality margin is good given TentHash's intended use cases.
-Due to human factors, trying to ride the edge of quality for the sake of performance makes unintentional compromises on quality more likely, and I wanted to stay away from that.
+Due to human factors, trying to ride too close to the edge of quality for the sake of performance makes unintentional compromises on quality more likely, and I wanted to stay away from that.

 ### The initial hash state.